 What Does Methylation Do?

-Epigenetics explains nature versus nurture.
-The DNA has tendencies towards certain expressions.
-But it can adapt to different events.
+Epigenetics explains nature versus nurture because it shows how DNA has a tendency to express a particular way but can adapt to different events.
 What we eat, what we breathe, what we experience, all change how our DNA turns on and off.
 Methylation is one way that we can measure our epigenetic function.
-Epigenetics may explain how people react differently to the same event.
-For example, why do two different soldiers who experience the same trauma have different responses to that trauma?
-This is beyond the scope of this article but it is important to note that not all people are traumatized by traumatic events.

 How do I Know I am Undermethylated?